 Climbing shoes for men and or women

-Is there a need for gender specific climbing shoes?
-Manufacturers in the past few years had willingly jumped on the bandwagon in creating gender specific products.
-Yes, men and women are different thus require different designs.
+Is there a need for gender-specific climbing shoes?
+Manufacturers in the past few years have willingly jumped on the bandwagon of creating gender-specific products.
+Yes, men and women are different and thus require different designs.
 Or is it?

 Colour and print difference

 Alright, the most obvious difference that differentiates men’s shoes from women’s shoes.
 The main reason why men buy men’s design and women buy women’s design.
 The colour and print.
 This has nothing to do with gear performance per se.
 It is more of a marketing gimmick to target products at a specific customer segment.
 If men are fine with wearing pink climbing shoes with flower prints.
 Then there shouldn’t be any issues with men buying women’s climbing shoes.

 First of all, the shoe size chart is complicated as it is.
 With US, UK, and EU sizing along with measurement in inches and centimetres.
 And on top of that, there is a difference in men’s and women’s shoe sizing 😫.